-The Wellington City Bus Network outlined in this PT Plan incorporates the following changes to the current services:
+The Wellington City bus network outlined in the PT Plan incorporates the following changes to the current services:

-- A simpler network with less route duplication and fewer overlaps - A frequent core bus network serving areas of high demand and the Wellington City growth spine (buses every 10 to15 minutes during daytime) - Direct commuter bus services to and from Wellington City at peak times (continuing the current service) - A greater reliance on suburban hubs to service low-demand areas (Owhiro Bay, Kowhai Park, Houghton Bay, Southgate, Strathmore and Miramar North).
+- > A simpler network with less route duplication and fewer overlaps - > A frequent core bus network serving areas of high demand and the Wellington City growth spine (buses every 10-15 minutes during daytime) - > Direct commuter bus services to and from Wellington City at peak times (continuing the current service) - > A greater reliance on suburban hubs to service low-demand areas (Owhiro Bay, Kowhai Park, Houghton Bay, Southgate, Strathmore Park and northern Miramar).
 This will enable more frequent services with more extensive all-day operating hours than the current (and limited) direct alternative.
-Direct services to the Wellington CBD will continue at peak times based on demand - The savings achieved through the changed approach will enable improved all-day services to poorly served areas, including Owhiro Bay, Southgate, Houghton Bay, Kowhai Park, Wrights Hill, Maupuia, Evans Bay, Mount Victoria, Highbury and Vogeltown - The services to Churton Park and Grenada Village will extend to new residential growth areas, and buses will go to Newtown and Island Bay as extensions of the proposed north-south spine route. - Vogeltown will be operated as an extension of the Kingston bus route, providing improved connections between Brooklyn and Newtown - Victoria University (Kelburn Campus) will be served by frequent direct connections from hubs at Wellington Railway Station, the Karori tunnel and Courtenay Place.
-This will enable access from across Wellington, rather than just those suburbs currently fortunate to have direct services via routes 17, 18 and 47.
+Direct services to the Wellington CBD will continue at peak times based on demand - The savings achieved through the changed approach will enable improved all-day services to poorly served areas, including Owhiro Bay, Southgate, Houghton Bay, Kowhai Park, Wrights Hill, Maupuia, Evans Bay, Mt Victoria, Highbury and Vogeltown - > The services to Churton Park and Grenada Village will extend to new residential growth areas, and buses will go to Newtown and Island Bay as extensions of the proposed north-south spine route - > Vogeltown will be operated as an extension of the Kingston bus route, providing improved connections between Brooklyn and Newtown - > Victoria University (Kelburn Campus) will be served by frequent direct connections from hubs at Wellington Station, Karori Tunnel and Courtenay Place.
+This will enable access from across Wellington, rather than just those suburbs currently fortunate to have direct services via routes 17, 18, 20, 22, 23 and 47.